 There’s nothing worse than a broken AC unit and being hot and sweaty inside your own home.
 Plus, on top of all that humidity, you now have to identify the problem and figure out the next steps.
 5 Reasons Why Your AC Fan Is Not Spinning If after checking your AC unit you find out […]Read More

 In today’s day and age, most people use air conditioners to stay comfortable in their home.
 We all love the benefits it comes with, such as improving the quality of air, reducing allergies, and even preventing dehydration and heat strokes.
 However, the journey air goes through to cool your home can encounter several problems along […]Read More

-If your air conditioning system is running as it should, then you can expect it to run in cycles that last between 15 and 20 minutes.
-But if your system is running in cycles lasting an hour or even all day, it’s likely that there is an underlying issue.
-Here, we detail why your AC keeps […]Read More
+How Long Should My Air Conditioner Run a Cycle If your air conditioning system is running as it should, then you can expect it to run in cycles that last between 15 and 20 minutes.
+But if your system is running in cycles lasting an hour or even all day, it’s likely that there is […]Read More

 Air conditioners freeze when they’re overused.
 When refrigerant temperatures inside your air conditioner fall below 32 degrees then the humidity on the evaporator coils freezes.
 These coils become covered in ice which means the air conditioner can’t cool your home efficiently.
 How Can I Check if My AC Coils are Frozen Inside?
 Obviously your first […]Read More

 Here in Florida, we love our AC.
 Most Floridians would agree that every Florida home needs an AC unit.
 Have you ever tried to sleep with no air conditioning in the middle of August?
 Has mold ever taken over your home?
 When the AC stops working for any reason, major discomfort and mayhem will ensue. […]Read More